rwx-research/mint-leaves/mint/git-clone/README.md

 The unresolved ref associated with the commit.
 Mint attempts to determine this for you, but in some scenarios you may want to specify.
 The logic is as follows:

-- If you have provided the `meta-ref` parameter, we'll use that (note: you can specify the fully qualified ref with `refs/heads/` or `refs/tags/` prefix or the short name)
+- If you have provided the `meta-ref` parameter, we'll use that (note: you can specify the fully qualified ref including its `refs/heads/` or `refs/tags/` prefix, or you can specify only the short name)
 - If you provide a commit sha to the `ref` parameter, we'll try to find a branch or tag which contains it
 - If you provide a branch or tag to the `ref` parameter, we'll use that (again, you can provide a fully qualified ref or short ref name)